Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Electromagnetic signatures of r-process nucleosynthesis

 The above formulas illustrate several characteristic features of kilonova light curves.
-Even if the emission mechanism is similar to supernova the typical ejecta mass is much smaller and the velocity larger.
+Even if the emission mechanism is similar to supernovae the typical ejecta mass is much smaller and the velocity larger.
 The equations illustrate the important role played by the opacity that is dominated by Doppler-broadened atomic line bound-bound transitions~\citep{kasen13,Fontes.Fryer.ea:2015,Tanaka.Kato.ea:2018}.
 Ejecta containing light r-process elements ($A\lesssim 140$) with $d$-shell valence electrons possess an opacity $\kappa \lesssim 1$~cm$^2$~g$^{-1}$.
-In this case the emission peaks in around a day in the Blue.
+In this case the emission peaks in the blue after about a day.
 This was, indeed, the case for AT~2017gfo~\citep{nicholl17}.
-If the ejecta contains lanthanide or actinide nuclei ($A\gtrsim 140$), then the optical opacity is very high $\kappa \gtrsim 10\text{--}100$~cm$^2$~g$^{-1}$ due to the complex structure of $f$-shell valence electrons for these elements, resulting in a dense forest of lines~\citep{kasen13,Barnes.Kasen:2013,Tanaka.Hotokezaka:2013,Fontes.Fryer.ea:2017}.
-Having a kilonova observation, like in the case of AT~2017gfo, it is possible to adjust the multi-wavelength evolution of the light curve using a variation of the model described above and determine the amount of ejecta, velocity and opacity that is a proxy for the composition.
-As discussed in section~\ref{sec:nsm}, to reproduce the AT~2017gfo observations requires at least two different ejecta components with three-component models being slightly favored~\citep[see e.g.][]{Villar.ea:2017}.
+If the ejecta contain lanthanide or actinide nuclei ($A\gtrsim 140$), then the optical opacity is very high, $\kappa \gtrsim 10\text{--}100$~cm$^2$~g$^{-1}$, due to the complex structure of $f$-shell valence electrons for these elements, resulting in a dense forest of lines, and the emission shifts to the red/infrared~\citep{kasen13,Barnes.Kasen:2013,Tanaka.Hotokezaka:2013,Fontes.Fryer.ea:2017,Fontes.Fryer.ea:2020}.
+Having a kilonova observation, like in the case of AT~2017gfo, it is possible to adjust the multi-wavelength evolution of the light curve using a variation of the model described above and to determine the amount of ejecta, velocity and opacity that is a proxy for the composition.
+As discussed in section~\ref{sec:nsm}, to reproduce the AT~2017gfo observations requires at least two different ejecta components, with three-component models being slightly favored~\citep[see e.g.][]{Villar.ea:2017}.
 This result is consistent with the existence of several ejecta components in mergers giving rise to different nucleosynthesis products (see section~\ref{sec:neutron-star-neutron}).
-The analysis of sGRB observations~\citep{Wu.Macfadyen:2018} and kilonova transient~\citep{Perego.Radice.Bernuzzi:2017} favors an off-axis viewing angle of $\sim 30^\circ \deg$.
-Hence, the early blue phase of the kilonova light curve has been suggested to originate from Lanthanide poor polar ejecta~\citep[see e.g.][]{Kasen.Metzger.ea:2017}, however see~\citet{Kawaguchi.Shibata.Tanaka:2018} for an alternative explanation.
-This result is consistent with simulations that predict that weak processes including electron (anti)neutrino absorption drive the composition to $Y_e \gtrsim 0.25$.
-It may be interpreted as an observational evidence of the important role of neutrinos in determining the composition of the ejecta.
-However, there is a tension between the velocity of the ejecta $v \approx 0.27\ c$ that is consistent with simulations of dynamical ejecta and the large ejecta mass, ${M}_{\text{ej}}\approx 0.020$~M$_\odot$, that is not.
-Additional Lanthanide-poor material is expected to originate from the post-merger neutrino-wind ejecta.
+The analysis of sGRB observations~\citep{Wu.Macfadyen:2018} and the kilonova transient~\citep{Perego.Radice.Bernuzzi:2017} favors an off-axis viewing angle of $\sim 30^\circ \deg$.
+Hence, the early blue phase of the kilonova light curve has been suggested to originate from lanthanide-poor polar ejecta~\citep[see e.g.][]{Kasen.Metzger.ea:2017} \citep[however, see][for an alternative explanation]{Kawaguchi.Shibata.Tanaka:2018}.
+This result is consistent with simulations that predict that weak processes, including electron (anti)neutrino absorption, drive the composition to $Y_e \gtrsim 0.25$.
+It provides observational evidence of the important role of neutrinos in determining the composition of the ejecta.
+However, there is a tension between the velocity of the ejecta, $v \approx 0.27\ c$, that is consistent with simulations of dynamical ejecta, and the large ejecta mass, ${M}_{\text{ej}}\approx 0.020$~M$_\odot$, that is not.
+Additional lanthanide-poor material is expected to originate from the post-merger neutrino-wind ejecta.
 However, its velocity is expected to be smaller, unless the wind is magnetically accelerated by the strongly magnetized HMNS remnant~\citep{Metzger.Thompson.Quataert:2018}.
-The amount of material and velocity of material involved in the ``purple'' and ``red'' components suggest that they originate from post-merger outflows from the accretions disk~\citep[see e.g.][]{Kasen.Metzger.ea:2017}.
-Simulations predict that the ejecta contain a broad distribution of $Y_e$ and is able to produce both light and heavy r-process material including the Lanthanides/Actinides necessary to account for the high opacity~\citep{Just.Bauswein.ea:2015,Wu.Fernandez.Martinez.ea:2016}.
+The amount of material and velocity of material involved in the ``purple'' and ``red'' components suggest that they originate from post-merger outflows from the accretion disk~\citep[see e.g.][]{Kasen.Metzger.ea:2017}.
+Simulations predict that the ejecta contain a broad distribution of $Y_e$ and are able to produce both light and heavy r-process material including the lanthanides/actinides necessary to account for the high opacity~\citep{Just.Bauswein.ea:2015,Wu.Fernandez.Martinez.ea:2016}.